JumaJuiceTime/CairnHack/adventures/conversions/rot-kings-sanctum.md

 #### Book of the Will of Nithis

-- WIL save to read.
-On a fail lose 1d6 WIL.
-On a success gain 1 WIL (permanent).
+- PRS save to read.
+On a fail lose 1d6 PRS.
+On a success gain 1 PRS (permanent).

 ### Room 16